vmware-archive/react-starter/README.md

 We have also provided a mock router for use in test in `spec/app/support/mock_router.js`.
 The mock router is installed in `spec/app/spec_helper.js`.
 If you do not mock the router, it will change your browser URL while running Jasmine.

+#### API

+We have provided an example workflow that talks to an api, using the JSONPlaceholder api and `window.fetch`.
+Using an api requires asynchronous testing, which can be difficult.
+We use [MockPromises](https://github.com/charleshansen/mock-promises) to deal with most of it.